Andonome/lk/data/pdf_erasure.md

 ---
-title: "PDF Metadata Erasure"
+title: PDF Metadata Erasure
-tags: [ "metadata", "ghost script", "gs", ".pdf" ]
+tags:
+- metadata
+- ghost script
+- gs
+- .pdf
 ---

 You cannot erase pdf metadata with `exiftool` (it only *appends* your changes).